African Studies (AFS)

 Complementary Courses: (take 2 courses)

 190 Introduction to Africa (1 course) The course introduces students to the multifaceted dimensions of the African continent and its peoples from an interdisciplinary perspective.
 It serves as a good background for upper level courses in the African Studies program.
-The course focuses among other things on pre-colonial and colonial history, modern African states, and Africa’s role in contemporary world affairs.
+Among other things, the course focuses on pre-colonial and colonial history, modern African states, and Africa’s role in contemporary world affairs.
 It also discusses human geography, emphasizing the diversity and convergence of African cultural patterns, as well as traditional cultural forms and institutions such as kinship.
 Finally, the course discusses the oral and written literature and art of African peoples.
 Students discuss, do presentations, write research papers, and take exams.
 This course is required for the minor in African Studies.
-Fall semester.
+GLOBL, Fall semester.